Issues Common Among Men Who Experience Same-Sex Attraction

 Codependent Relationships

 Melody Beattie describes a codependent person as “one who has let another person’s behavior affect him or her, and who is obsessed with controlling that person’s behavior.”
 (Codependent No More: How to Stop Controlling Others and Start Caring for YourselfHarper and Row, San Francisco, CA, 1987, p.
 31.)
 If you find that you are obsessed with controlling another person’s behavior, or if someone else is obsessed with controlling your behavior, you are in a codependent relationship.
-Robert has a very controlling mother who isn’t happy unless she is involved in every aspect of his life.
-In order to grow beyond some of his identity problems, he had to confront his mother about her controlling influence.
-He had to cut the apron strings and help his mother see how her control affected him negatively.
-This was a difficult process, but very rewarding for him.
+Some men have very controlling mothers who are not happy unless they are involved in every aspect of their sons’ lives.
+In order to grow beyond some of their identity problems, some men have had to confront their mothers about their controlling influence.
+They had to cut the apron strings and help their mothers see how their control affected them negatively.

 Obsessive Relationships